Hug0Vincent/sources/content/post/en/write-ups/hello-Rootkitty.md

 # Final thought

-I saw other write-ups where people simply unload the kernel module and then print the flag which is more simple and less painful.
+I saw other write-ups where people simply unloaded the kernel module and then printed the flag which is simpler and less painful.
 I really wanted a root shell but I don't know why It didn't work since there is no SMEP or SMAP protection if someone has any idea please send me a message :)

 # Full exploit